legendarycode3/31-days-Of-reactjs-course/README.md

 - package-lock.json , has a list of packages that we need to install to run the Reactjs (newly created Vite project) </br>
   package-lock.json , saves the version numbers of all the packages that we installed.
   Npm automatically updates package-lock.json , so we don’t need to change any file on it. </br>

+- package.json contains all the “list of packages needed for a particular project folder”. </br>